MyCryptoHQ/knowledge-base-content/developers/suggesting-a-feature.md

   - MyCrypto
 priority: 66
 date_published: '2017-11-16'
-date_modified: '2020-10-08'
+date_modified: '2021-01-14'
 ---

 If there's a feature that you think would make MyCrypto a better product, we want to know.
 Here's the best way to tell us:

-1. **Search for your suggestion** - If you've thought of a good new feature, chances are someone else may have too.
-To consolidate issues, we'll keep feature requests in one thread.
+1. **Search for your suggestion on [GitHub](https://github.com/MyCryptoHQ/MyCrypto/issues)** - If you've thought of a good new feature, chances are someone else may have too.
 Show your support for a request by using the thumbs up response on the GitHub issue.

 2. **Describe your suggestion** - Describe in detail how you would want this